 A Content Management System (CMS) is a platform that allows you to publish and manage your content and present it as pages and posts.
 You can host them on multiple types of servers including through hosting plans and on your own servers.
 You have full control over the website.
 You can build the site with multiple tools and make changes yourself.
 They can be expanded through plugins, extensions, themes, templates, or your own code.
 They have lots of taxonomy options.

 This is different from a website builder, which is a platform that lets you build a website using drag-and-drop tools.
 These platforms don’t offer much help in managing the content and websites that are built with them are usually hosted on the platform’s servers.
 You have less control over this type of website.
+Well, unless you use the Divi website builder, which is built on WordPress and gives you the best of both worlds!

 I’ve chosen platforms based on W3Techs’ content management usage for August 2018, and I’ve limited to the most popular platforms that can be used on practically any server.
 We will discuss systems that host the platform themselves in another article.